Skip to the main content

 These terms describe the types of devices in this appendix.
 The Medicare Benefit Policy Manual, Chapter 15 and 42 CFR 414.402 have more information about these terms.

 Custom-Fitted Custom-fitted orthotics are prefabricated devices.
 You or a manufacturer may supply them as a kit that requires assembly.
-They all require fitting and adjustment (for example, an individual with modifying expertise must trim it, bend it, mold it [with or without heat], or otherwise modify it for a specific patient).
+They all require fitting and adjustment; a person with modifying expertise must trim it, bend it, mold it (with or without heat), or otherwise modify it for a specific patient.
 A patient’s custom-fitted orthotic requires item modification for an individualized fit.
-Modifications must involve altering the item beyond simple adjustments made by bending, trimming, or item molding; installing add-on components; or item assembly.
+Modifications must involve altering the item beyond simple adjustments made by: bending, trimming, or item molding; installing add-on components; or item assembly.

-• Made from leather or other suitable, equal quality material
+• Are made from leather or other suitable, equal-quality material

 • Have some form of shoe closure

-• Available in full and half sizes with a minimum of 3 widths and the sole graded to the size and width of the upper portions of the shoes according to the American standard last sizing schedule (the U.S. numerical shoe sizing system) or its equivalent
+• Are available in full and half sizes with a minimum of 3 widths and the sole graded to the size and width of the upper portions of the shoes according to the American standard last sizing schedule (the U.S. numerical shoe sizing system) or its equivalent

 External Breast Prostheses Prefabricated or custom-fabricated forms, bras, and sleeves.